Costa Rica 10 days itinerary

 Arenal Hanging Bridges, Costa Rica © Shutterstock

-Day 6: La Fortuna and Arenal volcano
+Day 6: La Fortuna and Arenal

 Wake up early and enjoy a good breakfast at your accommodation.
 Get a good cup of Costa Rican coffee if you're a coffee lover.
-Soak up the view and get ready for the 6th day of this 10 day Costa Rica itinerary.
+Soak up the view and get ready for the 6th day of this 10-day Costa Rica itinerary.

-Things to do on your second day
+Things to do in La Fortuna on your second day

 We've given your second day in La Fortuna a more chilled, watery theme, though you can still expect more than a dash of drama.